 When the nursing home corporation indicated it would fight the case tooth and nail, the Meredith family's personal attorney, John Scotchel, contacted Bordas & Bordas attorneys Jim Bordas and Chris Regan to prosecute the case.
 After eighteen months of exhaustive preparation, including the retention of four different expert witnesses by Bordas & Bordas, the case came to trial in the Circuit Court of Harrison County, West Virginia.

 Bordas & Bordas tried the case to a jury verdict, awarding damages to the Merediths and finding the home liable for punitive damages as well.
 After the verdict, the parties settled.
 The case was featured in the National Law Journal and was rated one of the top verdicts of 2002.

 United Wisconsin Life v.
 Neust – Insurance Dispute – Multiple Settlements

 Richard Neust was wrongfully sued by a large insurance company, United Wisconsin Life.
-Though he owed the insurance company not a cent, the company demanded over $27, 000.00 in so-called reimbursement charges.
+Though he owed the insurance company not a cent, the company demanded thousands of dollars in so-called reimbursement charges.
 Bordas & Bordas attorney Scott Blass had represented Mr. Neust in a related matter and was there to help when Mr. Neust was sued.

 Bordas & Bordas filed a counterclaim, motions to dismiss and undertook discovery.
 The insurance company dragged the litigation out for over a year.
 Ultimately the federal judge assigned to the case dismissed United Wisconsin's claims and heard opening statements from the attorneys regarding Mr. Neust's counterclaim.
 After opening statements, United Wisconsin settled the counterclaim.
 The law firm representing United Wisconsin, Kreiner & Peters, was later sanctioned by the Court for its inappropriate conduct.